 A: Absolutely.
 Most of our students work full time during the day and take classes in the afternoon or evening.
 Our courses are almost exclusively offered in the late afternoon or evening.

 Q: How many classes do grad students usually take per semester?

 A: Usually two three-unit classes or the equivalent.
 Full time graduate study is considered six units, in terms of workload.
 (Full time for financial aid purposes is 8 units)

 Q: How much does the grad program cost?

-Q: Are grad students eligible for financial aid?
+Q: Are grad students eligible for financial aid and grants?

 A: Yes.
 Turn in your FAFSA early!